History of Portugal: Napoleonic era

 In 1807, Portugal refused Napoleon Bonaparte's demand to accede to the Continental System of embargo against the United Kingdom; a French invasion under General Junot followed, and Lisbon was captured on 8 December 1807.
-British intervention in the Peninsular War helped in maintaining Portuguese independence; the last French troops were expelled in 1812.
+British intervention in the Peninsular War helped in maintaining Portuguese independence.
+During the war, João VI of Portugal, the prince regent, transferred his court, including Maria I, to the Portuguese territory of Brazil, and established Rio de Janeiro as the capital of the Portuguese Empire.
+This episode is known as the Transfer of the Portuguese Court to Brazil.
+The last French troops were expelled in 1812.
 The war cost Portugal the town of Olivença, now governed by Spain.
+In 1815, Brazil was declared a Kingdom and the Kingdom of Portugal was united with it, forming a pluricontinental state, the United Kingdom of Portugal, Brazil and the Algarves.